Table of Contents

 HCC codes represent costly chronic health conditions, as well as some severe acute conditions.
-As of 2020, there are 86 HCC codes, arranged into 19 categories.
-These 86 codes are comprised of 9,700 ICD-10-CM codes, each representing a singular medical condition.
+The number of HCC categories expanded from 86 to 115 when CMS clinically reclassified the model.
+The reclassification also changed the number of ICD-10-CM codes represented from 9,700 to 7,770 within the various HCCs.
 The top HCC categories include major depressive and bipolar disorders, asthma and pulmonary disease, diabetes, specified heart arrhythmias, congestive heart failure, breast and prostate cancer, and rheumatoid arthritis.

 What is a RAF score and what does it have to do with HCCs?

 A Risk Adjustment Factor, known as a RAF score, is a measure of the estimated cost of an individual’s care based on their disease burden and demographic information.
 The RAF score is then used to calculate payments to healthcare organizations.
 Each HCC associated with a patient is assigned a relative factor that is averaged with any other HCC code factors and a demographic score.
 The resulting score is then multiplied by a predetermined dollar amount to set the per-member-per-month (PMPM) capitated reimbursement for the next period of coverage.
 The PMPM is the payment amount a provider receives for a patient enrolled in an MA plan regardless of services provided.
 Healthier patients will have a below average RAF while sicker patients will have a higher one, which impacts the calculated payment amount.
 Scores are calculated on an annual basis.